Movin' Out (Brian's Song)

 "Movin' Out (Brian's Song)" is the second episode of the sixth season of the American animated television series Family Guy.
 The 100th overall, the episode originally aired on Fox in the United States on September 30, 2007.
 It was written by John Viener and directed by Cyndi Tang.
 In the episode, Peter convinces Brian to move in with his girlfriend Jillian and Stewie tags along to help pay the rent.
 Meanwhile, Meg and Chris get jobs at the convenience store where Chris befriends the manager, prompting Meg to do all the hard work.
 The episode title is a reference to the Billy Joel song "Movin' Out (Anthony's Song)" and the film Brian's Song.
+A later episode, Movin' In (Principal Shepherd's Song), has a similar title.
 This episode marks the end of Brian and Jillian's relationship, which started in season five.

 "Movin' Out (Brian's Song)" received generally positive reviews from critics, who praised the episode for having a continuous storyline.
 Critics also praised Drew Barrymore's performance as Jillian and considered it sorrowful that her character was written out of the series.
 The episode was viewed by 7.95 million viewers in its original airing, according to Nielsen ratings.
 "Movin' Out (Brian's Song)" was released onto DVD along with five other episodes from the season on October 21, 2008.